-In co-operation with the Swiss sound artist, Andres Bosshard, I work on sounds for the almost 1 year long sound art installation “Sonic Ark, Cycle of the Ear” – a world premiere at the Aarhus 2017, European Capital of Culture.
+In co-operation with the Swiss sound artist, Andres Bosshard, I work on sounds for the almost one year long sound art installation “Sonic Ark, Cycle of the Ear” – a world premiere at the Aarhus 2017, European Capital of Culture.

 SonicArk is sensuous, sensational, emotional, memorable and timeless.
 It is a unique and poetic work that will involve and move many people in a completely unique way.
 SonicArk will result from public recording sessions with many interactive performers in and around Aarhus.

 The idea of the project is to find the sound of Aarhus, literally the sounds of Aarhus.
 We put focus on the fact that everyday sounds can actually be a gift and be like music.
 Furthermore, SonicArk wanted to attract people to the art installations and raise awareness of the sounds surrounding us in the city.

 “Listen to Aarhus – what do you hear?

 Let’s all move our focus to the sounds around us – they can all in fact be musically and a pleasure to the ear.
 Aarhus has such a great vibe and I am amazed of the people here.

 The SonicArk project is all about these sounds and how we relate to them and how we can coexist in a lot of different contexts trying to make everybody hear that we are all part of the sound of Aarhus.”Andres Bosshard, SonicArk

 The result was, on the one hand, to record sounds from Aarhus and do interviews with the people of Aarhus, and on the other hand to develop a PR concept containing the production of video teasers to be used across social media.
 For the videos, we used the iconic traffic cones of Andres Bosshard asking people to listen to the city.